Son launches campaign to fulfill his dying father's wish of attending Super Bowl

 Andrew’s campaign to bring his father and extra family members to the Super Bowl stems from his desire to share what kind of person his father is with the world.

-“Everything he’s been through, from the military to working hard his whole life, if I can just spread awareness on how great of a life he’s had — because I feel like not enough people know how great of a person he is and all the great things he’s done in his lifetime,” Andrew said.
+“Everything he’s been through, from the military to working hard his whole life, if I can just spread awareness on how great of a life he’s had — because I feel like not enough people know how great of a person he is and all the great things he’s done in his lifetime.”

 “I feel like he deserves it more than anyone I know,” he added.